Customers must drive over the weigh scales first before dropping off waste.

 Construction and demolition wastes are delivered to a different area.
 Tipping fees are charged according to waste type.
 Debit and cash payments are accepted.

 Staff assist customers, answer questions and provide waste sorting brochures.
 Call (902) 543-2991 with questions or to set up a commercial account.

 Residents and businesses can drop off electronics free of charge during regular hours of operation.
 Items such as TVs, stereos, microwaves and computers are accepted as part of the provincial recycling stewardship program.

 Residents and businesses can drop off items which contain mercury for safe disposal.
 Items include CFLs and fluorescent light tubes, barometers, appliance switches and thermostats.

 Glycol & Oil Recycling Program

-In January 2020: a new stewardship program will recycle used oil, glycol (antifreeze) and diesel exhaust fluid containers of 50 litres or less (including containers for automotive parts cleaners and aerosol lubricants).
+In January 2020: a new stewardship program will recycle used oil, glycol (antifreeze), oil filters and diesel exhaust fluid containers of 50 litres or less (including containers for automotive parts cleaners and aerosol lubricants).
 Items will be banned from landfill as of March 1, 2020.
 Drop these items off for free, at the Community Recycling Centre.
 Questions, call 1-833-222-8662.
 Garages: get on-site collection, call (902) 662-2692.

 Antifreeze and oil jugs will still be accepted in the blue bag (with cap on), if residents do not wish to drop them off.